Best selected as Rogers chief of police

-ROGERS – Mayor Greg Hines has promoted Capt.
+ROGERS -- Mayor Greg Hines promoted Capt.
 Jonathan Best to become the Police Department's permanent chief, according to a city news release Tuesday.

 Best, 46, has spent his entire law enforcement career with the Rogers police, starting in May 1997.
 He has worked in patrol, the crime suppression unit and narcotic investigations.
 After promotion to captain in 2015, he oversaw criminal investigations, training, evidence, hiring and recruiting, and the uniformed division, the release states.